Erdős Problem 351 #

 Instances For

-is strongly complete, i.e. that for every finite set B
+The predicate that a set A is strongly complete, i.e. that for every finite set B, every sufficiently

-large integer is a sum of elements of the set A \ B
+large integer is a sum of elements of the set A \ B.

 Equations